 This study's structural model test (Inner Model Test) consists of R-Square, Predictive Relevance, Model Fit, Path Coefficient, and T-Statistic (Bootstrapping) values.
-The result showed that innovative work behavior is influenced by job satisfaction and transformational leadership by 69%.
+The result of the R-square variable Y (innovative work behavior) is influenced by job satisfaction and transformational leadership by 69%.
 Meanwhile, 31% is influenced by other factors not explained in this study.
 Then, X2 (job satisfaction) is influenced by transformational leadership by 53.5%, while 46.5% is influenced by other factors not explained in this study.